 The PGY1 resident will complete rotations in the clinical, operational, and administrative areas of the pharmacy enterprise.

-Mandatory rotations include: (typically 5 weeks in duration unless specified as longitudinal)
+Mandatory rotations include: (typically 5 weeks in duration unless specified)

-Elective rotations may include: (typically 4 weeks in duration unless specified as longitudinal)
+Elective rotations may include: (typically 4 weeks in duration unless specified)

 The resident will have many opportunities to enhance their teaching experiences.
 Examples of opportunities include: